Biodiversity in Schools

 Create a Micro-Pond

 This is so simple.
-All you need to do is sink a watertight container (eg: at the very least a dish, bowl, basin, bin lid or tray) into the soil in a sheltered and shady spot.
+All you need to do is sink a watertight container (eg: at the very least a dish, bowl, basin, bin lid or tray) into the ground.
 Fill with rainwater to a depth of 3-4 inches.
 It will be no bigger than a puddle.

-Add some sand and gravel as a bottom layer (for bugs to burrow).
-Ensure the edges are shallow (allowing frogs to walk in and out easily).
+Add some clean sand and gravel as a bottom layer (for bugs to burrow).
+Ensure the edges are shallow (allowing frogs to walk in and out easily), if not add a stick or stone for animals that fall in to get out easily.

 Finally, place a rock/ large stone or two in and around the pond for shelter.
 Simple!
 Standby for the wonderful arrival of dragonflies and frogs, bird and bugs!